utmgdsc/website/README.md

 ### Adding a new Workshop
-> [!NOTE]
+> [!IMPORTANT]
-> You must have GitHub action permissions to add a new workshop.
+> You must have GitHub action permissions to add a new workshop to production in this way.
+Otherwise, you may fork the repository, manually edit the `workshops.json` file, and create a pull request to `develop`.

 1. Navigate to the [Create Workshop](https://github.com/utmgdsc/website/actions/workflows/create-workshop-pull-request.yml) GitHub action.
 2. Click the `Run workflow` button.